 The same thing is true for writing.

 By copying the greats who have come before you, you’ll train your brain to pick up their cadence.
-You’ll learn how their words flow together.
+You’ll learn how their powerful words flow together.
 And eventually it will become second nature to write like them.

 It’s Your Turn